ATOUIYakoub/Django-Multiple-Images-API/README.md

 6. **Access the API**

-   Use tools like cURL, Postman, or any HTTP client to interact with the API endpoints.
+   Use tools like cURL, Swagger, Postman, or any HTTP client to interact with the API endpoints.

 ## Contributing